 Regentessebrug

-The Regentessebrug, built in 1898, crosses the Wijnhaven quay in Rotterdam.
-It was designed by the city’s architect D.B.
+The Regentessebrug, built in 1898, spans the Wijnhaven quay in Rotterdam.
+It was designed by the city architect D.B.
 Logemann and is a fixed bridge that replaced an old wooden drawbridge.
+In 1898, after a close vote, the city council decided to move forward with the plan to build a permanent bridge over the Wijnhaven.

 Regentessebrug Rotterdam